nngrey/TIL/ruby/reduce.md

 #reduce

-Yesterday, I  did a kata on Codewars that involved passing iterating over an array of functions.
+Yesterday, I  did a kata on Codewars that involved iterating over an array of functions.
 One of the highlighted solutions used the reduce method.

 Reduce, which is also know as inject, takes an array and reduces it to a single value.